Tlf/tlf/doc/Manual.md

 ```

 Thus a common set of voice messages can be pointed to from different rule
 files.
-The f12 message is the auto-repeated CQ message for when the rate is
+The F12 message is the auto-repeated CQ message for when the rate is
 low.
-The VKSPM and VKCQM messages are sent after a contact is logged, in S+P
+The VKSPM and VKCQM messages are sent after a contact is logged, in S&P
 and CQ modes respectively.

 Paths that are not defined cannot be recorded to from within TLF.